- Academic Programs

 Barton College and the Centers for Disease Control and Prevention recommend that all incoming freshmen receive the meningitis vaccine.
 This vaccine is not required to gain medical clearance at Barton College.

 Will my information be kept confidential?

 Your medical record is confidential.
 All files are locked and secured.
 No information is released to anyone outside the Health Center without your written authorization.
-Files are kept for 10 years after your graduation or transfer.
+Files are kept for seven years after your graduation or transfer.

 Am I required to have health insurance to attend college?

 No. However, illnesses, emergencies, and accidents can cost thousands of dollars.
 Having health insurance is not mandatory, but it is strongly encouraged.
 If you choose to buy your own insurance plan, please make sure that the plan coverage includes physicians, hospitals, and clinics in Wilson, N.C.
 For assistance, please visit www.healthcare.org/north-carolina/.

 Should I bring my health insurance card with me to College?